 - 1. Whenever a staff member has a grievance against another employee, he/she should, in Christian love and forbearance, go to the offender in accordance with Matthew 18:5.
-Experience has shown that this procedure often resolves the matter, whether by clarifying a misunderstanding or bringing forgiveness and reconciliation after a genuine offense. - Any other grievance or unresolved personal offense should be discussed with the immediate supervisor.
-The employee and supervisor should make every attempt to resolve the difficulty in a spirit of open and informal discussion. - 3.
-If on consulting the immediate supervisor, the staff member is still not satisfied, the next step is to bring the issue to the attention of the appropriate Cabinet Member.
-The problem or grievance must be submitted in writing.
+Experience has shown that this procedure often resolves the matter, whether by clarifying a misunderstanding or bringing forgiveness and reconciliation after a genuine offense.
+In no circumstances is an employee allowed to gossip, defame, or impugn the character or reputation of another employee within the university or outside the university, whether before the filing of a complaint or after.
+Confidentiality is to be maintained at all times and any attempts at defaming another employee directly or indirectly shall subject an employee to disciplinary action. - Any other grievance or unresolved personal offense should be discussed with the immediate supervisor.
+The employee and supervisor should make every attempt to resolve the difficulty in a spirit of open and informal discussion.
+If the grievance is against the immediate supervisor, the employee should contact the supervisor of their supervisor. - 3.
+If on consulting the immediate supervisor, or that person's supervisor, the staff member is still not satisfied, the next step is to bring the issue to the attention of the appropriate Cabinet Member.
+The problem or grievance must be submitted in writing within one week of the decision of the supervisor.
 Again, every attempt must be made to resolve the difficulty.
 The process should be documented. - 4.
 If the decision of the Cabinet Member is not acceptable, the staff member may appeal the decision to the President.
 Again, the problem should be submitted in writing and the process is to be documented. - 5.
+The President will consider the complaint or grievance and if it appears that there is a prima facie case, he may conduct an investigation into the allegations in any manner he seems appropriate.
+If the facts alleged are evidently false or malicious or vexatious, or if the complainant is not able to establish a prima facie case, the President may dismiss the complaint or grievance summarily.
+The President may offer an opportunity for both the complainant and respondent to make an oral or written submission or examine any witnesses necessary.
+In all such proceedings adopted by the President, care shall be taken to ensure fairness and natural justice to all parties.
+The President shall issue a decision in writing after assessing all the evidence and may impose such sanctions on any employee as he deems appropriate.
+Note: An employee will be liable to disciplinary action including termination for making false, malicious, or vexatious complaints about another employee or student of the university. - 6.
 The final internal step of settling a grievance is to appeal to the Executive Committee of the Board of Trustees.
 The request should be made to the Chairman of the Board of Trustees in writing within seven days from the President's response.
 The request will be handled at the next meeting of the Executive Committee.
-The staff member will present his/her case and then the President, representing the University, will present the decision of the Administration.
-All documentation will be made available to the Executive Committee.
-A simple majority decision will be final.
-A decision should come within seven days of the meeting and should be conveyed to the employee in writing. - 6.
-If a grievance remains, all employees of Carolina University will be bound by the Binding Mediation policy outlined in Article XI of Carolina's corporate bylaws.
+The staff member will present his/her case and then the President, representing the University, will present the